Scooletz/Presentations/GentleLowLevelConcurrency/content.md

 --

-1. T-shirt exchanges after the match are instant, but may happen only if a player is wearing their own T-shirt
+1. 👕 exchanges after the match are instant, but may happen only if 🧑 is wearing their own 👕

 ---